kenta2/russian-anthem-kvzlyzug/README.md

 We added a piccolo part from the symphony orchestra arrangement.

+Transposing from C to B-flat made the Tuba part extremely low, so we added some alternative octave notes.

 We added some of the expressive markings from symphony orchestra arrangement.
 For example, the slurs over tenuto eighth notes were removed.